List of creepypastas: Polybius

-An urban legend claims that in 1981, an arcade cabinet called Polybius caused nightmares and hallucinations in players, leading at least one person to suicide.
-Several people supposedly became anti-gaming activists, after playing Polybius.
+An urban legend claims that in 1981, an arcade cabinet called Polybius caused nightmares and hallucinations in players, leading at least one person to commit suicide.
+Several people supposedly became anti-gaming activists after playing Polybius.
 One of the oldest urban legends regarding video games, Polybius has entered popular culture, and numerous fangames exist as attempts to recreate the game from numerous accounts of its nature.

 Sonic.exe

-Sonic.exe is a 2011 creepypasta created by JC-the-Hyena.
+Sonic.exe is a 2011 creepypasta originally created by JC-the-Hyena, later adapted into the modern form of "2011x" by JoeDoughBoi.
 The original story follows a teenager named Tom Miller, who receives a CD from his friend Kyle Scott and a note telling him to destroy it.
 Finding Kyle's warning to be a joke, Tom decides to play it, finding it to be a haunted version of the 1991 game Sonic the Hedgehog.
 The haunted version of the game contains disturbing sound effects from other video games, as well as an eldritch entity known as the titular Sonic.exe or just X, who takes on a form almost identical to Sonic, with bloodstained, blackened sclera and glowing red pupils.
 In each of the four levels, Tom plays as Tails for the first two, and the other two as Knuckles and Doctor Eggman respectively, only for them to be killed and enslaved by X at the end of them.
 After all the characters are killed, a "hyper-realistic" image of the character appears with the caption "I AM GOD".
-Hearing a voice say, "Try to keep this interesting for me, Tom.", Tom turns around, only to see a stuffed Sonic plushie crying blood on his bed, his fate unknown.
+Hearing a voice say, "Try to keep this interesting for me, Tom.", Tom turns around, only to see a stuffed Sonic plush crying blood on his bed, his fate unknown.

 The story was posted on the Creepypasta Wiki in 2011, and was removed in January 2014 due to complaints of its poor quality when compared to other gaming creepypastas, despite it being somewhat influential.
 The growing backlash towards the story led JC-the-Hyena to publish a protracted diatribe about his grievances with the Creepypasta Wiki's decision, which only fueled further criticism.